shvenkat/dotfiles/term/overcast.md

 red         1/1  red        55  76  54  359  85 100
 magenta     5/5  magenta    50  54 -26  312  58  73

-TODO: balance the brightness of the colors for the dark palette.

 # COLOR MAPPING